 Teaching Notes and Tips

 This activity will take approximately 2 hours to complete in a lab setting with some extra time possibly needed for students to summarize their results.
-The activity description at Water Quality-TDS (Total Dissolved Solids) comes complete with two pages of Teacher information.
+The activity description at Water Quality-TS (Total Solids) comes complete with two pages of Teacher information.